maxan98/echo-climit/README.md

 )

 func main() {
+	e := echo.New()

-	// Via Use, either global, or appy to existing group (when using multiple middlewares) e := echo.New()
+	// Via Use, either global, or appy to existing group (when using multiple middlewares)
-	e.Use(climit.New(1, time.Minute))
+	// 1 - number of parallel requests, time.Minute - wait time before cancelling the request by timeout e.Use(climit.New(1, time.Minute))

 	// On group creation
-	g := e.Group("/group", climit.New(1, time.Minute))
+	// 1 - number of parallel requests, time.Minute - wait time before cancelling the request by timeout g := e.Group("/group", climit.New(1, time.Minute))
 }